coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 ## Run the Flintbit

 #### Open TOD Console
-Open the flint console in your browser and navigate to Trigger on Demand [TOD] screen
+Open the Flint console in the browser and navigate to Trigger on Demand [TOD] screen

 ![tod_link](tod_link.png)

 #### Enable Logs
-Before ruuning our flintbit we will enable logs so that we can see live logs from the running script.
-This is very useful when developing and debugging flintbits.
+Before running the Flintbit, we will enable the logs to be display on Flint console.
+This will show realtime logs from the running script.
+This could be useful when developing and debugging Flintbits.

 ![start_logs](start_logs.png)

-#### Run flintbit hello.rb or hello.groovy
+#### Run Flintbit hello.rb or hello.groovy
-Now that the logs are enabled lets run our flintbit
+Now that the logs are enabled lets run the Flintbit
 ![run_flintbit](run_flintbit.png)

-Upon execution of Flintbit logs as below will be displayed
+Upon execution of Flintbit logs will be displayed as below
 ![see_logs](hello_logs.png)

-You can check the output of your flintbit run on the output tab
+You may check the output of the Flintbit execution from the 'Output' tab
 ![see_output](hello_output.png)

 For more information on using trigger on demand console see [Trigger on Demand](../../grid_configuration/trigger_on_demand) section.

-> Thats it!
-Congratulations! you have just ran your first flintbit.
+> That's it!
+We have just executed our first Flintbit.

 #### Using REST Client

 Execution of a Flintbit can be done via RESTful APIs.
 Flint REST APIs documentation can be found at [REST API](../../api/rest)

-You can access REST APIs using any REST client or HTTP/REST Client library.
+You can access REST APIs by using any REST client or HTTP/REST Client library.

 ## Configure Git Repository for Flintbox

 Once you are done with your development and testing.
-You can commit your flintbox to git repository.
-This will unable you to
+You can commit your Flintbox to git repository.
+This will enable you with-
-* version control our automation workflows
+* Version control the automation workflows
-* Share flintbox with others so that they can reuse it
+* Share Flintbox with others and provide resusability
-* Deploy it to flint production environments.
+* Deploy it to Flint production environments

 #### Initialize a repository for mybox